 Know Before You Go

 - Latvian is the predominant language used in Latvia, although most people also speak English.
-There is a large population of Russians in Latvia and the two groups remain fairly segregated.
+There is also a large population of Russians in Latvia, but the two groups (Russians and Latvians) tend to remain fairly segregated.

-- Tipping is not expected at the bars or restaurants around Riga, but always appreciated.
+- Tipping is not expected at the bars or restaurants around Riga but is always appreciated.

 Getting to Riga